dotCMS/plugin-com.dotcms.dotsaml/README.md

 Depending on your Identity Providers on the IdP, the roles may be returned on the assertion with a prefix, you can change this behavior by turning on *remove.roles.prefix*.

+**build.roles**

+Optional key to configure the roles strategy to sync them from IDP to DOTCMS Valid values (default "all"):
+* "all": Removes all user roles from DOTCMS; adds the roles to DOTCMS from IdP and saml_user_role (if set)
+* "idp": Removes all user roles and adds the roles to DOTCMS from IdP
+* "staticonly": Removes all user roles, adds roles from saml_user_role (if set) to DOTCMS.
+Ignore roles from IdP.
+* "staticadd": Do not alter existing user roles, adds the roles from saml_user_role (if set) to DOTCMS.
+Ignore roles from IdP.
+* "none": Do not alter any user roles on DOTCMS

 **attribute.email.name**

 By default, "mail" is the field used to fetch the user email from the Idp response.